What is the Voqal Fellowship?

 What is required of Fellows?

-Soon after the Fellowship is awarded, Fellows must submit an action plan, including a project timeline with distinct milestones.
 Fellows must treat these six months as a sabbatical and refrain from full-time work.
-All Fellows must submit a final product that sums up their work once the Fellowship ends.
+All fellows must prepare a final presentation that demonstrates growth and learning.

 Voqal Fellows must attend an in-person orientation and a wrap-up meeting.
-The orientation is typically in February in Denver and the wrap-up meeting is at the annual Netroots Nation conference in the summer (time and location vary each year).
-Voqal will cover travel expenses in addition to the Fellowship stipend.
+The orientation is in January in Denver and the wrap-up meeting is at the annual Netroots Nation conference in August (location varies each year).
+Voqal will cover travel expenses in addition to the fellowship stipend.

 I applied for the last round of the Fellowship.
 Can I apply again?